Guido Brignone

 Guido Brignone (6 December 1886 – 6 March 1959) was an Italian film director and actor.
 He was the father of actress Lilla Brignone and younger brother of actress Mercedes Brignone.

-Brignone was born in Milan, Italy.
-He was the first Italian Director to win the Venice Film Festival or Mostra Internazionale d'Arte Cinematografica, the oldest film festival in the world, with Best Italian Film, Teresa Confalonieri (1934).

-He died in Rome in 1959.
+Brignone was born in Milan.
+He was the first Italian director to win at the Venice Film Festival, the oldest film festival in the world then at its second edition, with Best Italian Film for Teresa Confalonieri (1934).
+He died in Rome.